 Menu Highlights: Meatball Sub, Pizza

 PizzeRizzo is a larger, indoor quick service location located across from Muppet Vision 3D.
-It is seasonal, and when it is open serves mostly the same pizza as Catalina Eddie’s.
+It offers vritually the same menu as Catalina Eddie’s.
 It also serves a meatball sub, though.

 Want to read more about Hollywood Studios?